danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 ## Why does this happen?

-Scrolling stops working because the long press and drag gesture modifiers steals the gestures from the scroll view, in a way that doesn't happen when you apply a tap gesture modifier.
+Scrolling stops working because the long press and drag gesture modifiers block the scroll view in a way that doesn't happen when you apply a tap gesture modifier.

-I don't know why tap gestures work while long presses and drags don't, but I guess it has something to do with that taps just have to detect a press and release, while the others need to detect gestures over time, in a way that maybe conflicts with the scroll gestures.
+I guess this has something to do with that taps just have to detect a press and release, while the others need to detect gestures over time, in a way that maybe conflicts with the scroll gestures.

 ## Some non-working solutions